Julcatan/Election_Results-102021/README.md

 -  Another example would be to modify the script slighlty to pull data source files that are in a different format, for example an excel file or url.
    This part of the script that imports and reads the file would need to be adjusted:

-    # Add our dependencies.
     import csv
     import os

-    # Add a variable to load a file from a path.
     file_to_load = os.path.join("Resources", "election_results.csv")

 -  The script could also be used to predict the outcome of elections by using forecast numbers in the data source file.